Preventing Dental Problemsby praxe2apHe2eSwa

 - visit your dentist regularly for a check of teeth, gums, and soft tissues for mouth cancer

 Taking your baby to the dentist when their teeth first come through or by the age of one at the latest gets them off to a healthy start and accustomed to dental practice visits from an early age.
-Click here for national guidance on Dental Check by One and click here to see details of our play session for our youngest patients
+Click here for national guidance on Dental Check by One and click here to see details of our free play session for our youngest patients

 For further advice on your children’s teeth click to read the British Society of Paediatric Dentistry’s A Practical Guide to Children’s Teeth